brandendupont-mcw/second-cms/src/documentation-pages/filing_charging.md

 <br>

-Though <a href="/technical-notes#violentcrime">violent crime</a> as defined by the Colorado Prosecutorial Dashboards project is relatively consistent, certain violent offenses increased recently.
-In 2021 the Denver DA's Office filed 72 homicide cases including 58 Murder in the First Degree cases, 4 Manslaughter cases, and 10 Vehicular Homicide cases.
-In addition, in 2021 the Denver DA's Office filed 96 Attempted First Degree Murder cases.
-We will continue to monitor this indicator closely.
+Though <a href="/technical-notes#violentcrime">violent crime</a> is relatively consistent year-over-year, certain violent offenses have increased in recent years.
+Our office will continue to monitor this trend.

 ### Notes